 There are so many street food options in Thai cities that sometimes it can be overwhelming for people just to get started.
 If you aren't sure what to try first, here is a list of some of our favorite dishes that are easily found at street stalls throughout Thailand.

 Internationally famous and available on every street corner, Pad Thai is a delicious option to start your street food journey.
-The perfect balance of spicy and sweet, this stir-fried noodle dish is often made with shrimp or chicken and a combination of chilis, palm sugar, tamarind, and lime juice, with egg noodles and some fried peanuts on top.
+The perfect balance of spicy and sweet, this stir-fried noodle dish is often made with shrimp or chicken and a combination of chilies, palm sugar, tamarind, and lime juice, with egg noodles and some fried peanuts on top.

 Spring rolls are always a reliable snack in Thailand and can be found pretty easily in most markets.
 Spring rolls can be made with a variety of fillings, including meat, vegetables, and rice noodles.
 They are often either deep fried or served fresh and covered in chili sauce.

 Spring rolls are often served in a plastic bag and are super easy to eat on the go.

 Kai Jeow is a simple dish but it is a great way to get some energy in the morning before an early start to a tour.
 Kai Jeow is typically served over rice with some sweet chili sauce.
 You can also have vegetables added to your omelet by asking for Kai Jeow Pak.

 This very popular and tasty Thai snack originates in northern Thailand but is now available all over the country.
 Usually, the dish contains a mixture of shredded green papaya with some tomatoes, carrots, peanuts, string beans, garlic, fish sauce, and chilies.

 Som Tam is a must-try due to its delicious balance of sour and spicy.
 It's the perfect snack to get before or after any meal.